Peace Direct, Search for Common Ground and Mercy Corps present “Pathways to Peace”, an art exhibit showing the face of

 Through this collection of paintings and photographs, Yemeni men, women, and children share their experiences in this devastating conflict and their vision for the future of their country.

-Not in D.C?
+Not in Ohio?
 No problem – follow Peace Direct on social media for live updates from the exhibit, or share the event with others who believe in peace.

 The works shown include paintings and drawings done by children from schools in Sana’a, local Yemeni photographers seeking to show the opportunities for peace amid the broader conflict, and award-winning photographer Ezra Millstein.
 Some of the artworks acknowledge their makers’ fears, while other paintings and photographs highlighting the hopes of ordinary men, women, and children who are choosing to work together to regrow their lives amid the chaos.